MicrosoftDocs/win32/desktop-src/wpd_sdk/iportabledevicevalues-copyvaluesfrompropertystore.md

 ---
-Description: The CopyValuesFromPropertyStore method copies the contents of an IPropertyStore into the collection. ms.assetid: 887c9569-ff76-41cf-8782-62c59c04e831
+description: The CopyValuesFromPropertyStore method copies the contents of an IPropertyStore into the collection. ms.assetid: 887c9569-ff76-41cf-8782-62c59c04e831
 title: IPortableDeviceValues::CopyValuesFromPropertyStore method (PortableDeviceTypes.h)
 ms.topic: reference